joychopda/Elastic-SIEM/README.md

-# Elastic - SIEM
+# ELK Stack
-🔍 Elastic SIEM: Centralized Log Collection & Security Monitoring
+🔍 ELK Stack SIEM: Centralized Log Collection & Security Monitoring

 This project showcases the setup and configuration of the Elastic Stack (Elasticsearch, Logstash, Kibana) to create a centralized, real-time Security Information and Event Management (SIEM) system.
 Implemented on a Kali Linux VM, the goal was to collect, analyze, and visualize logs for enhanced threat detection and incident response.